HyperviewHQ/hyperview_docs/documentation/product/asset-management/topics/managing-sensors.md

 ```

 :::{tip}
 You can also export the entire grid.
-See {ref}`Extracting Data<Extracting-data-doc>` for instructions.
+See {ref}`Extracting Data<extracting-data-doc>` for instructions.
 :::